avicndugu/shahada-hugo-theme/README.md

    hugo
    ```

-For more detailed instructions on customizing Shahada and adding content to your site, please refer to the official documentation [Github](https://github.com/avicndugu/shahada-hugo/documentation) or [website](https://shahada-hugo.pages.dev).
+For more detailed instructions on customizing Shahada and adding content to your site, please refer to the [official documentation](https://avicndugu.com/templates/shahada-hugo/docs/).

 ## License